Simplehuman has seen the future, and it’s full of robot trash cans

 For Yang, this smart trash can seems like the logical extension of his decades-long obsession with improving the ugliest everyday products we surround ourselves with at home.
 Most trash cans purchased today remain an afterthought.
 They are generally plastic vessels that are entirely pragmatic, and meant to contain the dirty, smelly detritus of our lives.

 In the late 1990s, Yang began to believe it was possible to improve these items with more elegant design.
 He describes himself as a perpetual tinkerer, someone who enjoyed jerry-rigging cars and taking apart household objects then reconfiguring them to make them work better.
 As a political science major at UCLA, he had taken an industrial design class, which he loved.
 When he graduated, he immediately began to create trash can prototypes.
 His father gave him $200,000 to help him launch his own company, Simplehuman, and send the first trash cans into production.
-The very first can he made was a sleek, aluminum model that was far more beautiful than what you’d find in an average store.
+The very first can he made was a stainless steel model that was far more beautiful than what you’d find in an average store.
 But at two to three times the price of a generic plastic Rubbermaid or Hefty can, it was unclear whether there would be a market for it.

 It turned out there was.
 By 2017, Simplehuman was generating $220 million in annual revenues.
 Yang quickly got the Container Store on board with an order of $30,000 in trash cans, which led to retailers like Target and Ace Hardware stocking their shelves with Simplehuman products.
 “Many people thought the idea of a premium trash can was crazy,” Frank says.
 “Nobody believed people would pay $40 or $100 for something you throw your garbage into.
 But they were wrong.”